nomadium/linzer/README.md

 For now, to consult additional details just take a look at source code and/or the unit tests.

 Please note that is still early days and extensive testing is still ongoing.
-For now only the following algorithms are supported: RSASSA-PSS using SHA-512, HMAC-SHA256, Ed25519 and ECDSA (P-256 and P-384 curves).
+For now the following algorithms are supported: RSASSA-PSS using SHA-512, RSASSA-PKCS1-v1_5 using SHA-256, HMAC-SHA256, Ed25519 and ECDSA (P-256 and P-384 curves).
+JSON Web Signature (JWS) algorithms mentioned in the RFC are not supported yet.

 I'll be expanding the library to cover more functionality specified in the RFC in subsequent releases.